 An unexpected rush of money into bonds is another sign of investor anxiety.

-Gold has set a new target and that is the $1600 mark per troy ounce.
-Troubletimes are ahead, the China and the US trade standoff, the nervous investors.
+As gold gets over the 1500 mark it has set a new target and that is the 1600 mark per troy ounce.
+Troubled times are ahead, China and the US trade standoff, the nervous investors.
 Moreover, the central banks are lowering interest rates, and the stock market is overrated in my opinion.
 However, it is possible for a correction to take place as gold has seen a rapid increase in its value.